MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/faq.md

 ## Is domain controller migration supported?

-the Storage Migration Service doesn't currently migrate domain controllers in Windows Server 2019.
+The Storage Migration Service doesn't currently migrate domain controllers in Windows Server 2019.
 As a workaround, as long as you have more than one domain controller in the Active Directory domain, demote the domain controller before migrating it, then promote the destination after cut over completes.
-We plan to add domain controller migration support in a future release of the Storage Migration Service.

 ## What attributes are migrated by the Storage Migration Service?